Brandon-Rozek/website/content/blog/2015-11-14-service-workers.md

 Let’s go through this chunk of code.

-  1. Open the cache called <code class="language-javascript">'v2.0.24:fundamentals'</code>
+  1. Open the cache called `'v2.0.24:fundamentals'`
-  2. Go through all of the <code class="language-javascript">offlineFundamental</code>‘s URLs
+  2. Go through all of the `offlineFundamental`‘s URLs
       * Does the file I ask for come from the same domain as my site?
       * No. Then, make the request ‘no-cors’ (I had difficulty getting my asset files in cors mode.
 If the cors headers are included in the response, then you can take out this line)
       * Fetch the file from the network and then cache it.